SquadroneSystem/vrbrain_nuttx/NuttX/nuttx/configs/nucleus2g/README.txt

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
-The Configuration enables only the serial  NSH interfaces.
+The Configuration enables only the serial NSH interface.

-  ostest:
-    This configuration directory, performs a simple OS test using examples/ostest.
+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

   usbserial:
     This configuration directory exercises the USB serial class driver at examples/usbserial.
 See examples/README.txt for
     more information.

-  usbstorage:
+  usbmsc:
-    This configuration directory exercises the USB mass storage class driver at examples/usbstorage.
+    This configuration directory exercises the USB mass storage class driver at system/usbmsc.
 See examples/README.txt for more information.

+    NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.